Wildflower-Condominium-Association/Wildflower-Governing-Documents/declarations (exhibits a to e).md

 3. --
 4. All, in all regards.

-Notes

-Maintenance Responsibilities

 This chart and the titles and headings used herein are not intended to describe or encompass all maintenance functions nor to delineate all respective responsibilities between the Owners, severally, and the Association.
 The placement of responsibility under any specific column does not always accurately reflect the precise character and nature of ownership.
 The appropriate sections of the Declaration determine ownership.
 In many cases maintenance responsibility is allocated to the Association to ensure central maintenance responsibility, uniformity and quality of repair, and to protect community health and safety.
 Where such maintenance is required due to the negligent or wrongful act or omission of an Owner (or members of his household, tenants, employees, agents, visitors, guests or pets), the Association will perform the necessary maintenance at the sole expense of the Owner.

-COLUMN I: Items appearing in this column are illustrative and not exhaustive.

-COLUMN II: Common Elements Under Association Responsibility:
-Responsibility for determining and providing for the maintenance, repair and replacement requirements of the Common Elements and determining the costs thereof shall be primarily the responsibility of the Board of Directors and such designees to which it may delegate certain such responsibilities.

-COLUMN III: Limited Common Elements Under Association Responsibility:   Responsibility for determining the maintenance, repair and replacement requirements of the Common Elements shall be shared responsibility between the Board of Directors and the Owner of a Unit to which a specific Limited Common Element is exclusively appurtenant; provided, however, that the Board shall have the final responsibility for determining the need for and accomplishing such maintenance, repair and replacement activities.

-COLUMN IV: Unit Components Under Association Responsibility:
-The items in this column are legally and by definition a part of a Unit but are attached or directly connected to or associated with the Common Elements and common expense items in such a way that a clear distinction between Owner and Association responsibility cannot be made.
-Moreover, such items frequently involve matters of concern relative to the general health, safety and welfare of all of the occupants of The Building.
-Thus, certain costs which appear to benefit a single Owner but which affect other Owners are declared a common expense, especially when the correct functioning of an activity or element is integral to or supportive of the legally defined Common Elements and common expenses.

-COLUMN V: Certain Other Components Under Owner's Responsibility Without Respect to Ownership of the Component:
-The items in this column are not intended to be exclusive and all-encompassing and do not affect responsibilities expressly provided for otherwise.

 EXHIBIT D